pfichtner/SSH-AttackPod/README.md

 ```

 This will start the container in detached mode and display the logs.
 To check if everything is working as expected, you can monitor the logs.
 When you're finished reviewing, you can stop the log output with Ctrl + C.

+### 6. [Optional] Test the SSH-AttackPod
+If you want to test whether the AttackPod is working as expected, you can enable *TEST_MODE* by removing the `#` in the `docker-compose.yml` file.
+This will configure the AttackPod to register and submit the attacks, but the backend will discard themand not take further action.
+Please remember to revert this change once you have completed your testing!